Administrated by: 21st Century Travel Insurance Limited

 PREGNANCY: Limited coverage is provided for complications that happen outside of the 9 week period before and the 9 week period after the expected delivery date IF the pregnancy commences AFTER the effective date of the policy.

-- Intentional self-injury, suicide or attempted suicide while sane or insane.
+- Intentional self-injury, suicide or attempted suicide while sane or insane; a criminal act or an attempt to commit a criminal act.

 - Sickness, disease or bodily injury in any way arising from or contributed to by the misuse of drugs or alcohol.